Sanctuary Organ

 Sesquicentennial Bells

-Our striking Sesquicentennial Bells were dedicated 1994.
-The four bells were cast by the world-renowned French firm Paccard Fonderie de Cloches, located in Annecy-le-Vieux.
-This peal of bells, known as the Sesquicentennial Bells, is used as a call-to-worship for festive and wedding peals, funeral tolls, and as a time-strike system.
+Our striking Sesquicentennial Bells were dedicated in 1994.
+The world-renowned French firm Paccard Fonderie de Cloches cast the original four bells in Annecy-le-Vieux.
 One side of each bell is inscribed with a verse from the Psalms.
 The other side is inscribed: “First Presbyterian Church, Spartanburg, S.C., Sesquicentennial – 1993, 'Soli Deo Gloria' (To the Glory of God Alone)" with a Celtic cross.
+Over the years, multiple additions have resulted in a full 48 bell Carillon, one of only three in the state of South Carolina.
+The bells are used as a call to worship, as festive and wedding peals, as funeral tolls, and as a time-strike system.

 Handbells

 A stunning set of 49 handbells was dedicated to the church in 1978 in memory of Ruth Ann Fogartie, wife of Dr. James E. Fogartie and founder of the First Pres handbell choir.
-These handbells were crafted by Whitechapel Bell Foundry of London, which is listed by the Guinness Book of Records as the oldest manufacturing company in Great Britain.
+These handbells were crafted by Whitechapel Bell Foundry of London, which Guinness World Records recognizes as the oldest manufacturing company in Great Britain.